 - A full Morning and Evening prayer service for most traditions.
 Each service contains readings from the Psalter (Psalms) along with one reading from the Old Testament and one from the New Testament, in addition to any other content appropriate to the tradition.

 - An option for praying the "Liturgy of the Hours" (aka, the "eight traditional liturgical hours") for many traditions.
 "The Hours" involve not only morning and evening prayers, but prayers at the traditional hours of prayer recorded in Scripture like the third Hour (9 AM), the sixth hour (noon), and ninth (3 PM) hour.

 - A daily listing of the readings for the day for people who prefer to follow the reading schedule offline or with their own Bibles.

-- A House Morning & Evening Service and a House Liturgy of the Hours for Christian's not of any particular tradition who are not opposed to some extra-Biblical content such as creeds or classic prayers.
+- A House Morning & Evening Service and a House Liturgy of the Hours for Christians not of any particular tradition who are not opposed to some extra-Biblical content such as creeds or classic prayers.

 - 1662 Book of Common Prayer Morning & Evening prayers